 Bromeliads are relatively pest and disease free although there are a few things to watch out for:

-- scale is the most common problem, often building up on the lower part of the leaves.
-First remove any old leaves and then soak the entire plant in a mixture of eco-oil and eco-seaweed.
-Traditionally bromeliads have been very sensitive to oil sprays and they are generally never recommended to be used on them.
-However this relates to oil sprays which are made from petroleum oil and need to be used at higher rates (eg Pest Oil and White Oil). eco-oil is different because it is made from plant oils, is used at lower rates and is gentler on plants.
-We know of commercial bromeliad growers that soak all their plants in eco-oil when scale is a problem.
+- Scale is the most common problem, often building up on the lower part of the leaves.
+Remove any old leaves and then soak the entire plant in a botanical oil solution that is registered for scale control.
+Turn the plant upside down to allow the solution to drain out of the plant centre and the foliage fully dry.
+Note: traditionally bromeliads have been very sensitive to oil sprays and they are generally never recommended to be used on them.
+However this relates to oil sprays made from petroleum oil eg white oil.
+Plant based oil sprays are safer to use on bromeliads but if in doubt do a test spray first.

-- grasshoppers will also chomp on bromeliads but they can be controlled with a few sprays of eco-neem.
+- Grasshoppers will also chomp on bromeliads but they can be controlled with a few sprays of OCP eco-neem.